 Lease assets are reported as right to use along with other capital assets and lease liabilities are reported with long-term debt on the statement of net position.
+The Authority has elected to not present assets and liabilities related to leases of a period of twelve months or less.

-J. Net Position
+K. Net Position

 The Authority reports information regarding its net position and activities according to three classes of net position: invested in capital assets, restricted and unrestricted.
-A description is as follows:
+The description is as follows: